What is National Insurance?

 Who pays National Insurance?

-National Insurance is paid by employers, as well as employees and self-employed workers, until they reach state pension age.
+National Insurance is paid by employers, as well as employees and self-employed workers.

 In some cases you may qualify for National Insurance credits, perhaps if you are earning a modest wage, or are acting as a carer.